RuttikHiwase/RuttikHiwase/README.md

 ---

 ### 🎯 **Goal**
-My goal is to work on innovative projects, contribute to meaningful solutions, and continuously enhance my skills in software engineering.
+My goal is to work on innovative projects, contribute to meaningful solutions, and continuously enhance my skills in backend development.
 I aspire to be a part of a talented and driven team that creates impactful software.